dvirbo/Ex2_OOP/README.md

 # Ex2 OOP Ariel university

-The theme of the project is  Design and implementation of directed and weighted graphs in Java.
+The theme of the project is  Design and implementation of directed and weighted graphs in Java.\
+the project contain six packages:

+        Interfaces: contain all the Interfaces that we implemented -
+            NodeData: This interface represents the set of operations applicable on a node (vertex) in a (directional) weighted graph.
+            EdgeData: represents the set of operations applicable on a directional edge(src,dest) in a (directional) weighted graph.
+            GeoLocation: represents a geo location <x,y,z>, (aka Point3D).
+            DirectedWeightedGraph: represents a Directional Weighted Graph.
+            DirectedWeightedGraphAlgorithms: represents a Directed (positive) Weighted Graph with Different algorithms.

+        Classes: the heart of the project -
+            CEdge: implement EdgeData.
+            CNode: implement NodeData.
+            CGeo: implement GeoLocation.
+            G: implement DirectedWeightedGraph.
+            GA: implement DirectedWeightedGraphAlgorithms.

+        ClassesTest: Junit 5 test to all the above Classes.

+        FileHandling: save & load to/from a json files and DirectedWeightedGraph.
+            CExport:
+            CImport:
+            StoreNE:

+        gui: Responsible for the graphical interface we present.

+ Last but not least, Ex2: the main class for Ex2 - the implementation will be tested using this class.